-All BTEC qualifications follow three feedback stages: teaching and learning, during assessment and following assessment.
+Level 3, Level 2 technical and Level 1 BTEC qualifications follow three feedback stages: teaching and learning, during assessment and following assessment.
 During teaching and learning, each subject uses their own feedback methods to prepare students for an assessment.
 The BTEC centre guide to internal assessment is followed throughout the assessment cycle.
 This ensures that all feedback regulations are followed using documentation provided by the exam board.
-This is explained on page 25-30 of the policy found here BTEC Centre Guide to Internal Assessment (pearson.com).
+This is explained on page 25-30 of the policy found here btec-centre-guide-to-internal-assessment.pdf (pearson.com)